ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 tests which show clearly how code should work, which verify important Ansible functions and which increase coverage in areas where there is none is a valuable way to help improve Ansible.

-The code coverage reports only cover the main branches of Ansible.
+The code coverage reports only cover the ``devel`` branch of Ansible where new feature development takes place.
 Pull requests and new code will be missing from the codecov.io coverage reports so local reporting is needed.
-Most ``ansible-test`` commands allow you to collect code coverage, this is particularly useful when to indicate where to extend testing.
+Most ``ansible-test`` commands allow you to collect code coverage, this is particularly useful to indicate where to extend testing.
 See :doc:`testing_running_locally` for more information.

 Want to know more about testing?